Central African Republic: Biodiversity

+In the Central African Republic forest cover is around 36% of the total land area, equivalent to 22,303,000 hectares (ha) of forest in 2020, down from 23,203,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 22,301,000 hectares (ha) and planted forest covered 2,000 hectares (ha).
+Of the naturally regenerating forest 9% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 91% of the forest area was reported to be under public ownership and 9% private ownership.
+In 2021, the rate of deforestation in the Central African Republic increased by 71%.

+Government and politics

 Politics in the Central African Republic formally take place in a framework of a presidential republic.
 In this system, the President is the head of state, with a Prime Minister as head of government.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and parliament.

 Changes in government have occurred in recent years by three methods: violence, negotiations, and elections.
 A new constitution was approved by voters in a referendum held on 5 December 2004.
 The government was rated 'Partly Free' from 1991 to 2001 and from 2004 to 2013.

-Executive branch
+V-Dem Democracy Indices described Central African Republic as autocratizing in 2024.

 The president is elected by popular vote for a six-year term, and the prime minister is appointed by the president.
 The president also appoints and presides over the Council of Ministers, which initiates laws and oversees government operations.
 However, as of 2018 the official government is not in control of large parts of the country, which are governed by rebel groups.
 Acting president since April 2016 is Faustin-Archange Touadéra who followed the interim government under Catherine Samba-Panza, interim prime minister André Nzapayeké.

-Legislative branch

-The National Assembly (Assemblée Nationale) has 140 members, elected for a five-year term using the two-round (or Run-off) system.
+The National Assembly (Assemblée Nationale) has 140 members, elected for a five-year term using the two-round (or run-off) system.

-Judicial branch

 As in many other former French colonies, the Central African Republic's legal system is based on French law.
-The Supreme Court, or Cour Supreme, is made up of judges appointed by the president.
+The Supreme Court, or Cour Suprême, is made up of judges appointed by the president.
 There is also a Constitutional Court, and its judges are also appointed by the president.